-P2.13.21 Control Slot selector ID1440 "ControlSlotSel."
+P2.13.34 Control Slot selector ID1440 "ControlSlotSel."

 This parameter defines which slot is used as the main control place when two fieldbus boards have been installed in the drive.
 When values 6 or 7 are selected, the drive uses the Fast fieldbus profile.
+Fast fieldbus profile also enables full accuracy if FB Reference Scale.
+If FB Reference Scale is 20000, internal calculation accuracy is 0,0025 Hz when FB Process Speed is 1500 rpm.

 When the Fast fieldbus profile is used, type 'B' boards or other C type boards cannot be used.
+Since NXP3 V188 this limitation has been removed.